pumanzor/arduino-stuff/imu/ITGMPU/GY521/README.md

  LN982N and Power supply

-YOu will need to connect L298N to external power source 12Volts.
+You will need to connect L298N to external power source 5vcd or 12Vdc , it depends of motor voltage.